Turkmenistan Amends Its Code on Administrative Offenses

 More related articles

-Meeting between the President of Turkmenistan and the Prime Minister of Malaysia
+Expanding cooperation in the oil and gas sector: results of negotiations between a President of Turkmenistan and a Prime Minister of Malaysia